hacles100/MenuSimples/README.md

-# MenuSimples
+# Simple Menu
-Menu Simples feito com HTML5 e CSS3
+Simple Menu made with HTML5 and CSS3

-Simples treino para aperfeicoar as tecnicas Basicas de HTML5 e CSS3.
+Simple training to perfect Basic HTML5 and CSS3 techniques.